dcos/dcos-e2e/CONTRIBUTING.md

 ### Parrallelisable Tests

 The tests in this repository and using this harness are slow.
 This harness must not get in the way of parallelisation efforts.

 ### Logging

 End to end tests are notoriously difficult to get meaning from.
 To help with this, an "excessive logging" policy is used here.

 ### Robustness

 Narrowing down bugs from end to end tests is hard enough without dealing with the framework's bugs.
 This repository aims to maintain high standards in terms of coding quality and quality enforcement by CI is part of that.

+### Untied to a particular backend

+Currently only DC/OS Docker is supported.
+However, it is intended that multiple backends can be supported.
+See "New Backends" for details.